 The Statewide Communication Interoperability Plans (SCIPs) are locally-driven, multi-jurisdictional, and multi-disciplinary statewide plans to enhance emergency communications.
 Each SCIP addresses designated critical elements for statewide interoperability.

-The Implementing Recommendations of the 9/11 Commission Act of 2007 authorized the DHS Office of Emergency Communications to establish the Border Interoperability Demonstration Project, a competitive grant program focused on developing innovative solutions to improve emergency communications in communities on the U.S.-Canadian and the U.S.-Mexican borders.
+The Implementing Recommendations of the 9/11 Commission Act of 2007 authorized the DHS Office of Emergency Communications to establish the Border Interoperability Demonstration Project, a $25.5 million one-time competitive grant program to provide funding and technical assistance to U.S. communities along the Canadian and Mexican borders.